Boundary Treatment for Variational Quantum Simulations of Partial Differential Equations on Quantum Computers: Numerical Results

 \subsection{Transient Heat Conduction (Heat Equation)}

 The second case deals with the transient heat conduction where the time derivative in \Eq{eq:Generic_PDE-TR-2} is treated as discussed in Sec. \ref{sec:Mathematics}.
 The contributions of the potential term $p(x,t)$~[1/s] as well as the physical source term $f(x)$~[K/s] in \Eq{eq:Generic_PDE-TR} are neglected.
 The diffusivity is again set to a unit value of $\nu=1$~[m$^2$/s].
-Four different boundary condition settings are investigated using a constant time step of $\Delta t \nu/\Delta x^2 =1/(2^{\abs{n-3}}(N_p-n))$ in each of the four cases.
+Four different boundary condition settings are investigated using a constant time step of $\Delta t \nu/\Delta x^2 =1/(2^{\abs{n-3}}(N_p-n))$.
 The discretizations are the same two equidistant grids used in Sec. \ref{sec:Application:Poisson}, i.e., a coarse ($N_\text{p}=4$) and a fine grid ($N_\text{p}=16$).
 All cases studied should reach a steady state, and due to the different convergence speeds to the steady state, different time step numbers are shown for different boundary and initial conditions.
 The convergence of the optimizer is controlled by \Eq{alg:convergence} using a threshold level of $10^{-7}$ for two qubits and $10^{-4}$ for four qubits, respectively.

-The predicted temperature distributions are depicted in \Fig{fig:Results:Heat}, where arrows indicate the temporal evolution from the initial to the final time step, and \textsc{FD}-results are again illustrated by open squares (fine grid) and closed circles (coarse grid).
+The predicted temperature distributions are depicted in \Fig{fig:Results:Heat}, where arrows indicate the temporal evolution from the initial to the final time step, and \textsc{FD}-results are again illustrated by closed (coarse grid) and open (fine grid) symbols.
 Mind that a larger scatter of depth $d$, cf. \Fig{fig:VQA_Ansatz}, is seen for the employed ansatz $U(\lamb_c)$ which is motivated by the complexity of the initial solution as explained below.

 Figure \ref{fig:Results:Heat:homoDirichlet} shows the results obtained for the homogeneous Dirichlet problem over the first 30 time instants.
 Since the results for the two grids are very similar, we mostly confine the discussion to coarse grid results for the sake of brevity.
 The initial solution was assigned to $y(x_k, t^0)=1$ in the interior, which yields negative heat fluxes at the boundaries in combination with the imposed homogeneous Dirichlet boundaries.
 The figure indicates an excellent agreement between the \textsc{VQA}-results and the \textsc{FD}-results.
 This also applies to the results obtained for the inhomogeneous Dirichlet problem depicted in \Fig{fig:Results:Heat:inhomoDirichlet}, where the initial solution refers to $y(x_k, t^0)=0$ in the interior domain, and a constant heat flux from the left to the right is predicted at the twentieth time step.
 An interesting detail refers to the increased depth $d$ of the ansatz circuit $U(\lamb_c)$, cf. \Fig{fig:VQA_Ansatz}.
 The increase is explained by the different initial conditions and the related steep solution in the initial phase that requires a deeper ansatz circuit, even when using the fairly rich \textsc{\it SO4} approach for $\tilde U(\lamb_i)$.
 On the other hand, deeper circuits are afflicted with more parameters to be optimized, and the optimization effort could be reduced for lowered depth circuits as the solution advances to the simpler steady state.